shaoormunir/google-cloud-billing-catalog/README.md

 ## Services covered by the app

 By default, the app is only monitoring the storage and compute services as mentioned on the google cloud page for respective categories.
-If more services are to be added to be monitored, a service from following list can be added to *other_services* list in the handler.py file (list is empty by default):
+If more services are to be added to be monitored, a service from following list can be added to existing *storage_services/compute_services* list or the *other_services* list in the handler.py file (list is empty by default):

 - Qubole Qubole Data Service
 - Web Risk